nuvla/documentation/docs/nuvla/user-guide/customize-apps.md

 ## Hands On Exercises

-Choose an image to customize via output parameters and/or access to data managed through Nuvla.
-Use the Jupyter Notebook example as a guideline for performing this customization.
+Choose an image to customise via output parameters and/or access to data managed through Nuvla.
+Use the Jupyter Notebook example as a guideline for performing this customisation.

 You might consider using one of the following images: